-- On one side the child should use a pencil to draw the sugar crystals as they appear through a magnifying glass.
+- On one side, the child should use a pencil to draw the sugar crystals as they appear through a magnifying glass.

 - Have the child write about how the two pictures look the same or different and why.

-Your Homemade Candy Recipe
+The Homemade Rock Candy Recipe

 - Small saucepan

 - Cotton string, screw & pencil – or – Wooden skewer & bulldog clip.

 - If you are using cotton string, you will need a weight to hang on the string – such as a screw or a galvanized washer, plus a pencil or wooden dowel, to suspend the string in the jar.